 COPD: Dining Tips

-Healthy eating is important if you have COPD.
+Healthy eating is important if you have chronic obstructive pulmonary disease (COPD).
 Choose healthy foods when eating meals at home or dining out.
-Food fuels the body and the correct mixture of nutrients in your diet can help you breathe easier.
-You also need nutrients to fight off infections, maintain a healthy weight, and provide energy for hard-working respiratory muscles, so it’s important to choose healthy foods.
+Food fuels the body and the correct mix of nutrients in your diet can help you breathe easier.
+You also need nutrients to fight off infections, stay at a healthy weight, and provide energy for hard-working respiratory muscles.
+So it’s important to choose healthy foods.

 Small meals are less likely to cause shortness of breath if you have COPD.
 Talk with your healthcare provider, a registered nutritionist, or a registered dietitian for help in developing meal plans to meet your nutrition needs.
 Tell your providers about other health problems you have that may affect your diet.